 But accelerated development soon reaches a stagnant point if it is not sustainable.
 Ensuring sustainability of initiatives requires a reorientation of NGOs focusing on their capacity building to attain competitiveness.
 This is not an easy transition, requiring NGOs to rethink and reform their programme designs, planning, fund mobilisation, fund management, and effective programme delivery.
 There is also a need to guide these NGOs to be able to identify and adapt with the changing national and global socio-political and economic developments which affect them.
-To equip and facilitate grassroots NGOs in the country to address these issues and eventually aim at achieving sustainable development at the grassroots and community level, Mess Charitable Trust initiated Empowering Grassroots.
+To equip and facilitate grassroots NGOs in the country to address these issues and eventually aim at achieving sustainable development at the grassroots and community level, Mess Society initiated Empowering Grassroots.

 A national capacity building programme, Empowering Grassroots is aimed at handholding, training and enabling community based organisations (CBOs) to maximise their impact on the ground.
 Under ‘Empowering Grassroots’ initiative, CBOs are trained on vital issues relevant to the development sector in the country like scalability, sustainability, communication, resource mobilisation and governance by industry experts from reputed Indian and international organisations.
 Handholding meetings and face to face learning sessions are held round the year to help the CBOs effectively resolve their day to day operational challenges, helping achieve the highest social return on investment (SROI).

 Empowering Grassroots is not only an effort to strengthen the bottom of the socio-economic pyramid in India, but also an attempt to bring transparency and accountability in the workings of the development sector at the grassroots level.
-So far, Mess Charitable Trust has built the capacities of more than 5000 grassroots organisations under the initiative.
+So far, Mess Society has built the capacities of more than 5000 grassroots organisations under the initiative.